Slovenia, officially the Republic of Slovenia.

 The three six-pointed stars are representative of the 14th-century coat of arms of the house of the Counts of Celje (a powerful dynasty that ruled in Slovenia in the 14th to 15th centuries).

-The flags of Slovenia & Slovakia most closely resembling the Russian flag, which differ mainly in being longer than the Russian flag and incorporating their respective country's coat of arms into the flag design.
+- The flags of Slovenia & Slovakia most closely resembling the Russian flag, which differs mainly in being longer than the Russian flag and incorporating their respective country's coat of arms into the flag design.

 Christianity is the religion of the majority in Slovenia.